 All you need to grade a codecheck submission is to give a comment in a plain text document that’s generated by the script, such as the snippet shown below:

-_dir: lastname--firstname_1234567 _name: Lastname, Firstname _canvas_id: 1234567 _total_score: 18/18 _comment: Codecheck score: 18/18 Here are where you put your comments, such as...
+_dir: lastname--firstname_1234567 _name: lastname--firstname _canvas_id: 1234567 _total_score: 18/18 _comment: Good work, Firstname.
+Here are where you put your comments, such as...
 Clever logic with the if statements!
-Try to remove those variables you didn't use at all.
-Or modify the score like: -1 points for nonprivate instance variables ^ this line beginning with '-1' will deduct 1 point from the 18 points shown above.
+Try to remove those variables you didn't use at all. _notes_and_score_changes: If you need to modify the score, put them here, like so: -1 points for nonprivate instance variables ^ this line beginning with '-1' will deduct 1 point from the 18 points shown above.
 Now the student will receive 17 points on this assignment.
-Every line that doesn't start with an integer will just be a comment. !!This section will be shown to the student!! _notes: If you need to modify the score without showing it to the student, put them here, like so: -1 points for copying from someone else ^ this line beginning with '-1' will deduct 1 point from the 18 points shown above.
-Now the student will receive 16 points on this assignment.
 Every line that doesn't start with an integer will just be a note. --------

 - Python (2.7 or 3.3) on your system.